karlotness/adrt/docs/examples.sinogram.rst

    plt.colorbar()
    plt.tight_layout()

-We can start by computing the adrt of this image
+We can start by computing the ADRT of this image

 .. plot::
    :context: close-figs